pal03377/master-thesis/thesis.typ

 ]

 == System Models
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This section includes important system models for the requirements analysis.
-]
-// TODO: write short overview of what this part (Systmem Models) contains: Scenarios, Use Case Model, Analysis Object Model, Dynamic Model, User Interface
+In this part of the requirements analysis, we will present the system models for the Athena system.
+We start by describing the scenarios that we envision for the system.
+Then, we present the use case model, analysis object model, dynamic model, and user interface of the system, including detailed diagrams and descriptions.

 === Scenarios
 // Visionary Scenario: scenario that would perfectly solve the problem, even if it might not be realizable.
 Use free text description
 // Demo Scenario: scenario that you can implement and demonstrate until the end of your thesis A scenario is "a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor" @bruegge2004object.
-The following sections describe X visionary and X demonstration scenarios. // TODO: insert values for X
+The following sections describe two visionary scenarios and one demonstration scenario.
 \ \

 *Visionary Scenarios*